 Physical Exercise

-• Activity Ideas: Daily walks, playtime in the park, and interactive games that cater to your dog’s breed and age.
+• Activities Concepts: Daily walks, playing in the park and games with interactive elements that appeal to your dog’s breed as well as the dog’s age.

 Mental Stimulation